Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 In live streaming, a [=CMAF presentation=] of streams corresponding to a channel is ingested by posting to a [=publishing_point_URL=] at the receiving entity.
-CMAF has the notion of switching sets [[!MPEGCMAF]] that map to similar streaming protocol concepts like adaptation set in DASH.
+CMAF has the notion of switching sets [[!MPEGCMAF]] that map to similar streaming protocol concepts like Adaptation Set in DASH.
 To signal a switching set in a CMAF presentation, CMAF media tracks MUST correspond to the constraints defined in [[!MPEGCMAF]] clause 7.3.4.